-National income distribution equalisation reflects a country's development success in creating improvement within the community such as eradicating poverty, unemployment, and other (Latumaerissa, 2015).
+National income distribution equalisation reflects a country's development success in creating improvement within the community such a 37 adicating poverty, unemployment, and other (Latumaerissa, 2015).
 Lack of equality in income distribution is the biggest issue faced by developing countries in the early stage of development (Kuznets, 1963).
 A country's development not only requires high and sustainable growth but also the number of people involved in such growth (Todaro and Smith, 2009).

 In many developing countries, not only in Asia-Pacific countries, less than half of the population have an account with a financial institution.
 In Indonesia, this is due to the fact that financial absorption is still lower than in most countries.
 Based on the World Bank Annual Report (2013), regarding the profile of borrowers in Indonesia, it is stated that only 60% of the total population were borrowers, and only under 10% were in the community welfare scheme, meaning that the absorption of funds increasing community welfare was still very low.
-The remaining 40% of the total population were not borrowers, with various excuses.
+The remaining 40% of the total population were not borrowers, with 1 rious excuses.
 Reasons for this include being not creditworthy and not intending to be, lack of documentation, no collateral, insufficient income, too much debt and others.
-FI is a program that can systematically resolve financial access to the community at large, especially the poor or disadvantaged.
-Regarding FI in Indonesia, results of a study conducted by Rosengard and Prasetyantoko (2011) and Effendi and Yasmin (2017) stated that Indonesian commercial banks had performed well only in term of profitability and soundness, but they failed to broaden access to finance, especially for the underprivileged and SMEs.
+FI is a program that can systematically resolve financial access to the communities of a study conducted by Rosengard and Prasetyantoko (2011) and Effendi and Yasmin (2017) stated that Indonesian commercial banks had performed well only in term of profitability and soundness, but they failed to broaden access to finance, especially for the underprivileged and SMEs.
 Therefore, this study focuses on FI variables as IE determinants.